HOW DO CATS SHOW AFFECTION?

 Why Do Cats Knead?

-Ever catch your cat looking like they’re trying to “make biscuits”?
+Ever catch your cat kneading a blanket, looking like they’re trying to “make biscuits”?
 We all know this quirky but adorable behavior: Your cat rhythmically kneads their paws and pushes them out onto a soft object, such as a carpet, pillow, comforter – or your lap.
 They may also purr contentedly or even drool while doing it.
 Not all cats knead, but it’s a pretty common behavior for both kittens and older cats alike.
 So why do they do it?
 No one seems to know for sure, but here are a few likely theories!

 1. It’s a Leftover Trait From Infancy